albertfgu/diffwave-sashimi/README.md

 ## Overview

-This repository aims to provide a flexible and modular implementation of the DiffWave audio diffusion model.
+This repository aims to provide a clean implementation of the DiffWave audio diffusion model.
-The `checkpoints` branch of this repository has the original code used for reproducing experiments from the SaShiMi paper ([instructions](#pretrained-models)]).
+The `checkpoints` branch of this repository has the original code used for reproducing experiments from the SaShiMi paper ([instructions](#pretrained-models)).
 The `master` branch of this repository has the latest versions of the S4/SaShiMi model and can be used to train new models from scratch.